-A day does not by
+A day does

 when I don’t thank God for the presence of the Carmelite community in our diocese - a true powerhouse of prayer.
 I thank God for their presence and I thank God for this sign of newness and growth for the Carmelite community.